-Historic Buildings in Great Smoky Mountains National Park ...
+Historic Buildings - Great Smoky Mountains National Park

 Directions: From I-40, exit at North Carolina exit #20.
 After 0.2 mile, turn right and follow the signs 11 miles into Cataloochee Valley.
 To get there from Oconaluftee or Cherokee, take the Blue Ridge Parkway to Highway 19.
 Follow 19 (toward Asheville) through Maggie Valley.
 Turn left onto Highway 276 N. Just before the entrance ramp to I-40 (but past gas station), turn left and follow the signs 11 more miles to Cataloochee.

+Grist mills played a vital role in the lives of people who lived in the national park prior to the late 1920s.
 The most important crops grown on farms in the Great Smoky Mountains were those that provided bread.
-Rye, barley, and oats were grown here in small amounts.
+Rye, barley, and oats were grown in small amounts.
 Wheat was important, but the main crop that filled farmers' fields was corn.

 Cornmeal, prepared as cornbread, mush, hoe cakes, and spoon bread, made up the backbone of many a meal served in the Smokies.
 George Moore, a local resident who remembers riding on horseback to a Smokies mill when he was a boy, also recalls many a supper of nothing but corn bread and milk.